 The San Francisco Bay Area stretches across nine counties, from wine country to Silicon Valley.
 This includes the North Bay, East Bay, and South Bay/Peninsula, which gives the metro a much larger population of 7.75 million.

 What’s the cost of living in San Francisco?

 By every standard, San Francisco is one of America’s most expensive cities.
 As of December 2019, The Cost of Living Index by the Council for Community and Economic Research indicated San Francisco is second only to Manhattan.
-Payscale reports that the cost of living in the city is 80% higher than the national average.
+The overall cost of living in the city is 97.6% higher than the national average.

-Costly housing is one of the key indicators affecting affordability in the city.
-According to Payscale, housing costs are 231% higher than the national numbers.
-The latest Census numbers indicate that the median value of homes in San Francisco tops one million.
+Costly housing is one of the key indicators affecting affordability in San Francisco.
+According to the US Census, housing costs are more than double than the national numbers.
+The latest Census numbers also indicate that the median value of homes in San Francisco tops one million.
 The median rent in the city is $1,805/mo.